 Disconnect the Power and Gas Before Entering the Home’s Premises

-Remove electronics, furniture and any other important items immediately.
-The quicker you can get items out of water, the better chance you’ll have of saving them.
+Remove electronics, furniture, and any other important items immediately.
+The quicker you can get items out of the water, the better chance you’ll have of saving them.
 You can also try pulling up your carpets and underpadding to see what you can salvage.

 Many homeowners insurance policies cover unexpected water damage.
 Contact your insurance adjuster immediately and take the following steps to prepare for the claim.
 It’s important to note, water damage to your home is generally covered by a standard homeowner’s insurance policy if it is considered sudden internal water damage.
 However, it does not cover damage done by lack of maintenance or neglect, nor damage resulting from a flood.